juliangruber/nsjail/index.md

 <pre>
 Usage: ./nsjail [options] -- path_to_command [args]
 Options:
  --help|-h
 	Help plz..
  --mode|-M VALUE
-	Execution mode (default: 'o' [MODE_STANDALONE_ONCE]):
-	l: Wait for connections on a TCP port (specified with --port) [MODE_LISTEN_TCP]
-	o: Launch a single process on the console using clone/execve [MODE_STANDALONE_ONCE]
-	e: Launch a single process on the console using execve [MODE_STANDALONE_EXECVE]
-	r: Launch a single process on the console with clone/execve, keep doing it forever [MODE_STANDALONE_RERUN] --config|-C VALUE
+	Execution mode (default: 'o' [MODE_STANDALONE_ONCE]):	l: Wait for connections on a TCP port (specified with --port) [MODE_LISTEN_TCP]	o: Launch a single process on the console using clone/execve [MODE_STANDALONE_ONCE]	e: Launch a single process on the console using execve [MODE_STANDALONE_EXECVE]	r: Launch a single process on the console with clone/execve, keep doing it forever [MODE_STANDALONE_RERUN]
+ --config|-C VALUE
 	Configuration file in the config.proto ProtoBuf format (see configs/ directory for examples) --exec_file|-x VALUE
 	File to exec (default: argv[0])
  --execute_fd
 	Use execveat() to execute a file-descriptor instead of executing the binary path.
 In such case argv[0]/exec_file denotes a file path before mount namespacing
  --chroot|-c VALUE
 	Directory containing / of the jail (default: none) --rw
 	Mount chroot dir (/) R/W (default: R/O)
  --user|-u VALUE
-	Username/uid of processess inside the jail (default: your current uid).
+	Username/uid of processes inside the jail (default: your current uid).
 You can also use inside_ns_uid:outside_ns_uid:count convention here.
 Can be specified multiple times
  --group|-g VALUE
-	Groupname/gid of processess inside the jail (default: your current gid).
+	Groupname/gid of processes inside the jail (default: your current gid).
 You can also use inside_ns_gid:global_ns_gid:count convention here.
 Can be specified multiple times
  --hostname|-H VALUE
 	UTS name (hostname) of the jail (default: 'NSJAIL') --cwd|-D VALUE